Perugolate/RareFold/README.md

 bash install_dependencies.sh
 ```

+1. Install the RareFold environment
-1. Get the RareFold parameters for single-chain structure prediction
+2. Get the RareFold parameters for single-chain structure prediction
-2. Get the EvoBindRare parameters for binder design
+3. Get the EvoBindRare parameters for binder design
-3. Get Uniclust for MSA search
+4. Get Uniclust for MSA search
-4. Install the RareFold environment
+5. Install HHblits for MSA search

 # Predict using RareFold
 Run the test case (a few minutes)